fluent/fluent-plugin-opensearch/README.md

 fail_on_putting_template_retry_exceed false # defaults to true
 ```

-### fail_on_detecting_es_version_retry_exceed
+### fail_on_detecting_os_version_retry_exceed

-Indicates whether to fail when `max_retry_get_es_version` is exceeded.
+Indicates whether to fail when `max_retry_get_os_version` is exceeded.
-If you want to use fallback mechanism for obtaining ELasticsearch version, you could use this property to do not fail on fluentd statup.
+If you want to use fallback mechanism for obtaining OpenSearch version, you could use this property to do not fail on fluentd statup.

 ```
-fail_on_detecting_es_version_retry_exceed false
+fail_on_detecting_os_version_retry_exceed false
 ```

 And the following parameters should be working with:

 ```
-verify_es_version_at_startup true
+verify_os_version_at_startup true
-max_retry_get_es_version 2 # greater than 0.
+max_retry_get_os_version 2 # greater than 0.
-default_elasticsearch_version 7 # This version is used when occurring fallback.
+default_opensearch_version 1 # This version is used when occurring fallback.
 ```

-### max_retry_get_es_version
+### max_retry_get_os_version

-You can specify times of retry obtaining Elasticsearch version.
+You can specify times of retry obtaining OpenSearch version.

-This is useful when Elasticsearch plugin cannot connect Elasticsearch to obtain Elasticsearch version.
+This is useful when OpenSearch plugin cannot connect OpenSearch to obtain OpenSearch version.
-Usually, booting up clustered Elasticsearch containers are much slower than launching Fluentd container.
+Usually, booting up clustered OpenSearch containers are much slower than launching Fluentd container.

 ```
-max_retry_get_es_version 17 # defaults to 15
+max_retry_get_os_version 17 # defaults to 15
 ```

 ### request_timeout

 You can specify HTTP request timeout.

-This is useful when Elasticsearch cannot return response for bulk request within the default of 5 seconds.
+This is useful when OpenSearch cannot return response for bulk request within the default of 5 seconds.

 ```
 request_timeout 15s # defaults to 5s